Margaret Allan (racing driver): Racing driver

 Allan's earliest entries into competitive motor sport were with her family's Lagonda, driving in trials events organized by the Women's Automobile and Sports Association (WASA).
 In December 1930, she successfully completed the London-Gloucester Trial in the Lagonda, earning the Ladies' Prize, her driving described as "neat and fast" by Motor Sport magazine.
 She continued to enter trials and rally events over the following few years, often taking class and ladies' wins.
 Allan's first international-level rally was the 1932 Monte Carlo Rally, that she entered in a works Riley Nine with co-driver Eve Staniland.
 The pair finished in 10th position overall, and second in the Coupe des Dames.
 Later that year, Allan, with her brother Hamish acting as co-driver, entered the Alpine Trial; the week-long event was then considered the most demanding in Europe.
 In their Wolseley Hornet, the siblings were awarded a Glacier Cup prize for completing the trial without penalty, and Allan's drive earned her joint victory in the Coupe des Dames, alongside her Wolseley team mate, Mrs. Martin.

 Also in 1932, Allan had her first taste of circuit racing.
 Following a visit to the Brooklands circuit, she persuaded her father to buy a faster, supercharged, 2-litre Lagonda.
 It was with this car that she made her circuit debut at Brooklands, driving as part of the WASA entry in the popular Inter-Club Meeting.
 Their three-woman team only narrowly missed the overall Stanley Cup title, by one point, being beaten by the Junior Car Club.
 She returned to Brooklands for the 1933 Inter-Club Meeting, but had upgraded her mount to a 4½-litre Bentley.
 Although the WASA team only finished in third position, Allan herself took her first outright circuit race victory, as she finished first in the Junior Long Handicap event.
 Allan's fastest lap was timed at 97.65 mph.
 Her second Brooklands outright win also came at the wheel of the 4½-litre Bentley in the Junior Long Handicap, at the Easter Meeting the following year.

 Allan's performances attracted the attention of the works MG Cars team, and she was asked to join their squad for the Light Car Club's 1934 200 mile Relay Race at Brooklands.
 Their all-female team, driving an MG Magnette, took third position overall in a race that ended amidst a torrential thunderstorm.
-She maintained close links to MG, and was a member of George Eyston's "Dancing Daughters", a three car, all-female entry in the 1935 24 Hours of Le Mans race, driving works-prepared MG PAs.
+She maintained close links to MG, and was a lead driver of George Eyston's "Dancing Daughters", a three car, all-female entry in the 1935 24 Hours of Le Mans race, driving works-prepared MG PAs.